 When teams (made of people) each put in an extra layer of kindness even just a small percentage each, the combined impact is exponential.
 This aids in developing a space where help is the norm and people consider their communication and interactions.

 But what exactly is kindness?

 Don’t just take my word for it, the South African College of Applied Psychology have this to say:

 “Kindness means different things to different people and it can be expressed in many varying ways.
 Kindness is an intentional action and often causes a positive chain reaction.
 At its basic level, it is being friendly, considerate and generous.
 You can see it in action when someone is gentle, warm, affectionate, empathetic or concerned about someone else.
 To be kind isn’t a weakness.
 Often it takes courage and strength to be kind.
 Especially when doing so continuously is difficult, unappreciated or unreciprocated.”

-The full article can be access here www.sacap.edu.za/blog/applied-psychology/kindness/
+The full article can be accessed here www.sacap.edu.za/blog/applied-psychology/kindness/

 But why do we need kindness?